Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

+on appropriate functional spaces.
+We investigate the continuity of these operators which illuminates the differences between the two games.
+The heuristic concepts of ``true-to-the-model'' and ``true-to-the-data'' as discussed in the work of \citep{Chen-Lundberg} inspired us to introduce the rigorous notion of consistency in explanations with respect to a probability measure (in the space of features) using continuity arguments.

+We show that conditional explanations are continuous in the space of models $f \in L^2(P_X)$, where $P_X$ is the pushforward measure.
+As a consequence, any two models, with similar inputs and predictions, will have similar explanations.
+For this reason, we define explanations to be $P_X$-consistent (or conditionally-consistent) if they are continuous in $L^2(P_X)$; see Section 2.
+Similarly, we show that marginal explanations are continuous in a different space $L^2(\tilde{P}_X)$, where $\tilde{P}_X := \frac{1}{2^n}\sum_{S\subseteq N}P_{X_S}\otimes P_{X_{-S}}$.
+For this reason, these explanations are considered $\tilde{P}_X$-consistent (or marginally-consistent) and (by design) encode the input-output relationship in the model.
+We show that in special cases, where the marginal explanations are also continuous in $L^2(P_X)$, the bound on these explanations may grow indefinitely as the strength of the dependencies increases, which serves as a precursor of instability.

+Given the above formalism, and partially motivated by the discussions in \cite{Janzing2020, Sundararajan2019, Kumar2020,MartingroupShapley}, we next state the issues associated with marginal and conditional explanations, which we attempt to resolve in our work.

-\item [(P1)] Using marginal game values yields the so-called mechanistic explanations \citep{Elton}.
-It is well-known from the \emph{Rashomon effect} \citep{Breiman2001} that many models that approximate the same data well can have different representations, which, as a consequence, lead to mechanistic explanations that vary significantly.
-In terms of operators, this means that unlike the conditional operator $\bar{\oper}^{\CE}$, the marginal one $\bar{\oper}^{\ME}$ is either not-well-defined or unstable on the data-based space $L^2(P_X)$; see \S \ref{sec::obser_inter_expl}.
-This may have an adverse effect in practical applications where models are periodically retrained or when different models are trained on the same data.
+\begin{itemize} \item [$(i)$] It is well-known from the Rashomon effect \cite{Breiman2001} that under predictor dependencies distinct models that approximate the same data well can have different representations \cite{Fisher2019}.
+Consequently, the marginal explanations for models with similar predictions may vary significantly, while conditional ones will be similar.
+Theoretically, it means that the marginal explanations may not be continuous in the space $L^2(P_X)$, while conditional ones are; see \S \ref{sec::obser_inter_expl}.
+This property may have an adverse impact in practical applications where models are periodically retrained or when different models are trained on the same data.
+Moreover, it also has an adverse effect for assessing global feature importance during the modelling process \cite{Fisher2019}.

-\item [(P2)] When a model has a large number of highly dependent features, additive explainers spread (as well as dissipate) a meaningful contribution across dependent components, sometimes rendering their explanations minuscule and meaningless \cite{aas, MartingroupShapley}, while still having significant mutual information with the response variable that they are trying to explain \cite{Elton}; see \S \ref{sec::examples}.
-This also affects the ranking of features based on their explanations.
-Meaningful (from an information-theoretic perspective) features go to the bottom of the ranked list while less useful (independent) features rise.
-Having a large number of dependent features also affects explanation stability in the operator sense with respect to model perturbations.